 What Is Fiberglass?

 Fiberglass is a lot older than you probably would think.
 It’s not a recent development nor did it come about in the Industrial Revolution — it goes much further back.
-Ancient civilizations, including the Phoenicians and Egyptians were actually the first to develop a fiberglass of sorts.
+Ancient civilizations, including the Ancient civilizations such as the Egyptians and Phoenicians produced decorative glass fibers and glass wool, but they did not create fiberglass as a structural composite material.
 This was much rougher and rudimental than what’s used today, but it was a similar material and used mostly for decoration.

 Kleist accidentally created fiberglass when welding glass blocks together, which the company Corning Glass picked up on.
 From then on, fiberglass was continually improved, and eventually, it became an extremely popular choice for product manufacturing.
 Below is an image of what fiberglass looks like up close.

 There are a lot of interesting ingredients that go into the successful creation of fiberglass.
 It’s a fantastic example of a composite material.
 The blend usually features certain measurements of the following materials: limestone, silica sand, soda ash, borax, magnesite, nepheline syenite, feldspar, kaolin clay, and alumina.
-Glass is also essential, and resin is often thrown into the mix, too.
+Resin is not added during glass melting.
+Glass fibers are first produced from molten glass; resin is added later during composite fabrication to form glass fiber–reinforced polymer (GFRP).

 After you have the right weight and measurements of each ingredient, you’ll blend them and place them into the furnace for melting.
 This process creates molten glass that can be cut into fibers and wound up and lengthened into long filaments or chopped up and used in sheets, insulation, or coatings.